barabanpan/aws-cognito-serverless/README.md

 # Create API using AWS API Gateway, Lambda, Cognito, DynamoDB and Serverless

-In one button press creates a small project with sign up, sign in, a page for unregistered users and a protected page (only accessible with an access token).
+In one button press creates a small project with

-**TODO**: Add logout.
+ - sign up,
+ - sign in,
+ - a resource for unregistered users,
+ - a protected resource (only accessible with an access token).
+For CRUD operations:
+ - get all (entities/) and get by username (entities/{username}),
+ - post a new entity (entities/),
+ - delete by username (entities/{username}).

+**TODO**: validation with Marshmallow, s3 interaction, add CookieCutter.

 ## How To Run It